Kongstad/Geo_Project_TensorFlow/README.md

   - [x] Handler: Anaconda Navigator 4.5.0
        <details>
        <summary>Installation</summary>
-       <p>Anaconda Navigator was downloaded from <a href="https://www.anaconda.com/download/#linux">their website</a> and    thereafter updated to version 4.5.0 by using the navigator automatic updating platform.
-Then I proceeded to create a new  python environment in the Anaconda directory, to install TensorFlow into - which I name tensorflow.
-This was done by the using the command <b>"conda create -n tensorflow pip python=3.6" </b>.
-I then activate the newly created environment by typing <b>source activate tensorflow</b>.
-Now Anaconda is primed for TensorFlow to be installed.
-However, CUDA and CuDNN should installed first. </p>
+       <p>Anaconda Navigator was downloaded from <a href="https://www.anaconda.com/download/#linux">their website</a> and    thereafter updated to version 4.5.0 by using the navigator automatic updating platform.</p>
       </details>
-  - [x] Python: 3.6 - Installed in the Anaconda environment.
   - [x] CUDA:
        <details>
        <summary>Installation</summary>